 - Ignoring companion measures: Keep in mind there’s no free lunch.
 Measure holistically, so you see the tradeoffs.
 If you’re working on improving cycle time or throughput, you better also keep an eye on quality as well as team morale.

-Metrics: Values, Intentions, and Purpose
+Measuring Your Agile Transformation Journey: Values, Intentions, and Purpose

 - Are transparent about what and why you measure what you do…